giros-dit/mupi-proxy/README.md

 ![Fig2](https://github.com/giros-dit/mupi-proxy/blob/master/figures/mupi-proxy-fig2.png)

+Note: All containers use the standard VNX account credentials: vnx/xxxx and root/xxxx.

 To start using the mupi-proxy test scenario:

 1. Download and install the latest version of the VNXSDNLAB virtual machine from: